Sherly Vasu: Biography

 Sherly Vasu, born in 1956, graduated in medicine from Government Medical College, Kottayam in 1979 and secured a post graduate degree in Forensic medicine from Government Medical College, Kozhikode in 1981.
 Subsequently, she joined the same medical college as a member of faculty of department of forensic medicine, thus becoming the first female forensic pathologist from Kerala, and later, was made the head of the department in 2001.
 In between, she had a short term of service at Pariyaram Medical College from 1997 to 1999 after which she returned to Kozhikode Medical College.
 In 2010, she moved to the Government Medical College, Thrissur from where she superannuated in 2016 after a stint of two years as the Principal of the college.
 After superannuation from government service, she joined KMCT Medical College, Kozhikode and was serving as the Professor and Head of the department when she suffered a collapse and died on September 4, 2025.
 She is survived by her husband, K. Balakrishnan, who is a medical doctor and their two children, Nandana and Nithin.

 Sherly Vasu, who is reported to have performed around 15,000 autopsies during her career, contributed in solving many criminal cases such as the notorious Soumya murder case.
 She was the forensic specialist who examined the mortal remains of Safiya, the 14 year old victim in the 'Safiya murder case' which gathered public attention in 2006.

 She published her memoir in May 2025 under the title Postmortem Table, in which many of her professional experiences have been recounted.

 Awards and recognitions

 In 1995, the World Health Organization awarded Sherly Vasu a fellowship which gave her the opportunity to get training in forensic pathology at University of London and Scotland Yard Police.
 She received the Justice Fatima Beevi Award for excellence in science, one of the Vanita Ratnam Awards of the Government of Kerala in 2016.
-She received one more award in 2016, the Devi Award of the The New Indian Express.
+She received one more award in 2016, the Devi Award of The New Indian Express.